 Enquiries regarding burials or purchase of plots should be directed to the appropriate service centre.
 There are a number of church cemeteries throughout the district.
 Burial records for church cemeteries are held by the respective churches.

-Double-depth burials are not accepted at Rangiora and Kaiapoi cemeteries due to the nature of the ground (shingle at Rangiora and fine silt at Kaiapoi).
+Double-depth burials are only accepted at the Oxford and Cust-Mairaki Cemeteries because the ground conditions at the other cemeteries are not suitable.
 Where plots have already been reserved at Kaiapoi for double-depth burials these will be permitted.

 Burials may be carried out between the hours of 9 am and 3.30 pm Monday to Friday, and until 12 noon on Saturdays during the winter.
 During the summer burial hours are extended to 4 pm Monday to Friday.

 New Zealand has specifically designated areas within public cemeteries, and stand-alone individual cemeteries, for the interment of veterans, irrespective of whether death was due to service or to natural causes.
 These are called Services Cemeteries and there are now 184 of these throughout New Zealand.

 The Waimakariri District Council has Services Cemeteries at the Kaiapoi Public Cemetery and the Rangiora Lawn Cemetery.

 Ex-service personnel who have had war service, or service that is defined as equivalent to war service, and their spouses/partners may be buried in a Services Cemetery.
 Each person's eligibility for burial is confirmed by the Council prior to the funeral booking being accepted.